Jamie O'Hara (footballer)

-Jamie Darryl O'Hara (born 25 September 1986) is an English former professional footballer.
+Jamie Darryl O'Hara (born 25 September 1986) is an English former footballer and player-manager.
+He works as a radio co-host for Talksport's The Sports Bar show.

-O'Hara came through Arsenal Academy to then sign for Tottenham Hotspur to become a first-team player during the 2007–08 season.
-He has had several loan spells, including a stint at Portsmouth that saw them reach the 2010 FA Cup Final.
-In 2017, he was a contestant on Celebrity Big Brother.
+O'Hara played as a midfielder and came through the Arsenal Academy, before signing for and going on to feature in the Premier League for Tottenham Hotspur.
+He later played top flight football with both Portsmouth and Wolverhampton Wanderers.
+He was part of the Pompey team that reached the 2010 FA Cup Final.
+He also played in the Football League for Chesterfield, Millwall, Blackpool, Fulham and Gillingham.
+He retired following a spell as player/manager of non-league side Billericay Town.
+O'Hara was capped seven times at England U21 level.

+O'Hara has also appeared on UK television as a contestant on Celebrity Big Brother.

 Early life and education

 O'Hara was born in Dartford, Kent.
-He was educated at Horton Kirby (Church of England) Primary School, He then went on to Hextable Comprehensive School in Kent and Highams Park School, a mixed state comprehensive school in the Highams Park district of the London Borough of Waltham Forest.
+He was educated at Horton Kirby (Church of England) Primary School, He then went on to Hextable Comprehensive School in Kent and Highams Park School.

 Club career

 Early career

+O'Hara joined Arsenal's Academy at 12 despite being a boyhood Spurs supporter -- he even trained at Arsenal in a Spurs shirt.
+O'Hara was offered a professional contract with Arsenal in 2003 at 17, but declined to sign as Arsenal's Head of Youth Development Liam Brady informed him that the earliest he would break into the first team was at age 21.
-As a schoolboy, O'Hara trained with the Arsenal Academy before moving to Tottenham Hotspur's academy in 2003.
-In 2004–05 he featured in every game in the FA Youth Cup, scoring once against Everton from a free kick in addition to playing in fourteen Under-18 matches and eighteen reserve matches.

-In January 2006 it was announced he had joined Chesterfield on a three-month loan agreement.
+He subsequently joined Tottenham's academy, where he featured in every game in the 2004-05 FA Youth Cup, scoring once against Everton from a free kick in addition to playing in fourteen Under-18 matches and eighteen reserve matches.
+In January 2006 he joined Chesterfield on a three-month loan agreement.
 His Football League debut came on 14 January 2006 at Doncaster Rovers in a 1–1 draw.
 He scored five goals during his loan spell during 19 appearances.

-He went out on loan for a second time in August 2007 when he joined League One club Millwall on a month-long loan deal which was subsequently extended to December.
-He made 15 appearances in total for the Lions.
+He went out on loan for a second time in August 2007 when he joined League One club Millwall on a month-long loan deal which was subsequently extended to December, making 15 appearances total.